Sunbeam Sikh

-The Sunbeam Sikh was a large slow running V-12 piston engine, intended to power airships, under development at the time of the Armistice.
+The Sunbeam Sikh was a large slow running V12 piston engine, intended to power airships, under development at the time of the Armistice.

 Design and development

 At the end of the First World War there was an expectation that Britain would continue the development of airships to provide air travel throughout the British Empire.
-To power the expected airships Louis Coatalen designed the large Sikh V-12 engine delivering 800 hp at only 1,400 rpm, from 64.13 litre (3,913 in^{3}) displacement in a 60-degree V12 configuration, with six valves per cylinder operated by rockers actuated by overhead camshafts.
+To power the expected airships Louis Coatalen designed the large Sikh V12 engine delivering 800 hp at only 1,400 rpm, from 64.13 litre (3,913 in^{3}) displacement in a 60-degree V12 configuration, with six valves per cylinder operated by rockers actuated by overhead camshafts.

 Bench testing of this impressive engine began in 1919, passing Air Ministry acceptance tests in time for one to be displayed at the 1919 Paris Aero Salon and the 1920 Olympia Aero Show where it generated much interest, due to its size, but no production orders.
 Competition to power what little airship production there was came from the Rolls-Royce Condor and the Napier Cub.
 Development work continued till the engine produced 1000 hp by 1923.

 To power smaller airships or Blimps, Coatalen used one cylinder bank to create the Sikh II aka Semi-Sikh, a straight six-cylinder developing 400 to 425 hp (298 to 317 kW) @ 1,400 rpm.
 As with the Sikh, the market for airship engines dried up after the war, so no production Sikh II engines were built.

 In the late 1920s large airships were in favour again, so Coatalen revised the Sikh and developed the Sunbeam Sikh III for the R100 and R101 airship families.
 Retaining the bore, stroke and displacement of the earlier engine, detail refinements included five valves per cylinder and enclosed valve-gear.
 The Sikh III was displayed at the 1929 Olympia Aero Show, generating interest due to its large size, weight and power.
 After the R101 disaster the large Empire airships were abandoned, and the airship market for Sunbeam engines disappeared for a second time, leaving the Sikh III with no orders.

 No Sikh engines of any version were sold.